lgatto/TeachingMaterial/Advanved_data_manipulation.md

 ```

-Multiple Returns from an Expression in j
+Multiple returns from an expression in j
 ========================================

 The left hand side of a `:=` call can also be a character vector of names,